huynhtastic/JustJava/README.md

-Interactive coffee-ordering app for Udacity's Android for Beginner's class
+Interactive coffee-ordering app for Udacity's Android for Beginners class